Short Term Disability Plan (administered by Great West Life & Morneau Sheppell)

-With much gratitude and appreciation to CUPW Vancouver Local and President Jennifer Savage, they posted a breakdown on how to deal with our STDP as follows,
+With much gratitude and appreciation to our CUPW Pacific Union Rep. Jennifer Savage, here is a posted breakdown on how to deal with our STDP as follows.

 Since the introduction of the Short Term Disability Plan, our members have had difficulty navigating all the “ins and outs” of the plan.
 Strict timelines, no access to the grievance procedure, and the two (2) levels of appeal are causing a great deal of confusion for those who try to access the plan.